bulletmark/EPGPurge/README.md

    the cursor up or down the display.

-To install the TAP, upload it to the `ProgramFiles/AutoStart` folder on the PVR using ftp.
+To install the TAP, upload it to the `ProgramFiles/AutoStart` folder on your PVR using ftp.
 There is no configuration or user interaction required for this tap.
 It merely runs in the background and fixes these issues.
 Ensure you delete the FixCurrent tap if you had it previously installed, as this tap replaces it.